Therapists in Newport News, VA—Marriage Counseling

 Many couples reach a point in their marriages where they never wanted to reach.
 They are not experiencing a happily-ever-after.
 For some, it happens slowly.
 For others, it happens in an instant.
 That is why forty percent of first time marriages end in divorce.
 And yet, that means sixty percent of spouses work through their differences and stay together.
 What is the right path forward?
 Only you and your spouse can decide, but there is help.
 Many couples go to marriage therapy.

-All spouses experience difficulty, and when those hard times come, the marriage therapists at Thriveworks Newport News are ready to help.
+All spouses experience difficulty, and when those hard times come, the marriage therapists and psychologists at Thriveworks Newport News are ready to help.
 It is normal to struggle.
 It is also normal to reach out.
 Marriage therapy has helped many spouses establish a healthier relationship, regardless of what form they choose for that relationship to take.

 Should We Go to Marriage Therapy?